 The beauty of energy-saving bulbs goes beyond your ability to reduce your running costs.
 Instead of having to buy new bulbs multiple times a year, these bulbs tend to last longer and provide great light.
 Above and beyond that, some states even offer tax benefits for using greener materials and initiatives, so make sure you bear that in mind.

-Curtains Might Be the Best for Windows
+Insulated Curtains for Windows

 Green home initiatives and green-living are all about reducing energy, using less, and saving more.
 This is often a bit of a headache when it pertains to heating and cooling your home.
 During the cold months, we work hard to keep our homes warm.
 Conversely, in the summer, we’re fighting to keep our homes cool.